Cardinals hammer Strasburg, rout Nats 14-3, end 3-game skid

 The Cardinals sent 14 batters to the plate and added nine runs in the fifth off Strasburg and Luis Avilán without an extra-base hit.

+“I think it was just, ‘Hey, let’s keep adding on,’ and all of a sudden we had a bunch of guys on in a row,” Goldschmidt said.
+“Just a good job really of quality at-bats.
+It’s probably pretty rare you’ll have all those singles, walks, sac flies, or whatever.”

 Washington infielder Hernán Pérez pitched a perfect bottom of the eighth inning, striking out two.
-This was his seventh career pitching appearance.
+This was his eighth career pitching appearance.

+“The game, the way it turned out, guys are upset about that,” Nationals catcher Alex Avila said.
+“With him (Pérez) going out there and actually being able to go through there it saves an inning for the ‘pen which doesn’t really seem like much now but it can be later on in the week.”

 STARGAZING